 If you find yourself having trouble applying these concepts to your story idea, there’s a fun way to train yourself to start thinking in structure.
 Pick a movie that you enjoy (ideally, one that you never get bored of).
 As you watch it, start outlining its plot as bullet points.
 Think about when different things are occurring in the story, and use your Beat Sheet template as a reference.
 You’ll be surprised how quickly the structure of the movie becomes apparent.

-As of 2023, Celtx removed index cards from their feature set and introduced Beat Boards by Celtx.
+As of 2023, Celtx removed index cards from their feature set and introduced Beat Sheets by Celtx.

 With the completion of your script outline, you’ll have reached the end of your story development process.
 Congratulations!
 It’s quite the milestone.

 However, it’s only the beginning of the real thing – writing your script.
 In your next lesson, we’ll cover the formatting, rules, and best practices of screenwriting.
 It’s time to tackle your first draft!